IamRitikS/Molecular-Collision-Simulator/README.md

 *Like challenges?
 Try to freeze all the molecules as fast as you can.*

+## Link to see it in working mode - https://iamritiks.github.io/Molecular-Collision-Simulator/

 ## Technologies used
 #### JavaScript
   JavaScript canvas is used to draw the molecules on the screen.